 What could be better enjoying than the relaxed Southwestern vibe, complete with sangria university and a 50-foot-tall Mayan pyramid pool at Disney's Coronado Springs Resort?
 Saying "adios" to Coronado Springs and "aloha" to a tropical getaway at Disney's Polynesian Village Resort!
 A split stay can make it seem like you're getting two distinct vacations in one.

 Save a Little Green

-This is especially true if you are staying on-site for part of the visit and off-site for the other, but it's also possible if you stay at one of the higher-end resorts for part of your time and a lesser category hotel for the other.
+This is especially true if you're staying on-site for part of the visit and off-site for the other, but it's also possible if you stay at one of the higher-end resorts for part of your time and a lesser category hotel for the other.
 For example, maybe you've been jumping for the chance to stay at Disney's Animal Kingdom Lodge (a deluxe hotel).
-Plan a few relaxed days to splurge on your safari staycation, and balance the remainder of your stay at a value resort, such as POP Century Resort, when you'll be spending less time in the room and more time hopping to the parks.
+Plan a few relaxed days to splurge on your safari staycation, and balance the remainder of your stay at a value resort, such as Disney's Pop Century Resort, when you'll be spending less time in the room and more time hopping to the parks.
 The only suggestion I have if you're going to do this is to stay at the nicer hotel on the second half of the visit!
 If you stay at the best first, you're likely to be disappointed when you downgrade.

 Enjoy Better Availability